spinnaker/governance/rfc/reorder-waiting-executions.md

 ## Timeline
 _The code for CLI command reorder implementation is almost ready for review.
-Plannig to implement this feature in two Phases._
+Planning to implement this feature in two Phases._

-_Phase-1: completing CLI command implementaion and make this feature available for customers to use and work on feedback if any._
+_Phase-1: completing CLI command implementation and make this feature available for customers to use and work on feedback if any._

-_Phase-2: Implemeting GUI for reorder functionality by using the backend that is available from CLI reorder implementaion in Phase-1._
+_Phase-2: Implementing GUI for reorder functionality by using the backend that is available from CLI reorder implementation in Phase-1._

-_Proposed timeline for Phase-1 whould be 1-2 weeks as this feature is demoed for some users and got the feedback.
+_Proposed timeline for Phase-1 would be 1-2 weeks as this feature is demoed for some Spinnaker users and got the feedback.
 Phase-2 would be 3-4 weeks as there are some existing issues in the waiting executions area of Spinnaker dashboard that needs to be fixed._

 ## Design